 Corporate Stakeholders

-A stakeholder is any individual or entity that has a significant interest in a company.
+A stakeholder is any individual or entity with a significant interest in a company.
 Corporations have a complex ecosystem that includes not only the shareholders but also other stakeholders.
 These groups mutually relate with the company for economic success.

 However, the short- and long-term objectives of these conflicts may conflict.